FrozenBurrito/thermy/readme.md

 ### Bundling thermy as .exe with pyinstaller
 * First, update bundlethermy.spec with the correct paths to the binary and data files.
+* Then, run:
 ```
 python bundlethermy.spec
 ```
-* Builds thermy.exe at dist/thermy
+* This uilds thermy.exe at dist/thermy.
-* qrcontent.txt and thermylogs.txt in dist/thermy
+* The qrcontent.txt and thermylogs.txt are at dist/thermy.

 ### SMS commands
 ```